 - How involved will the CEO and Head of Product be in specific product decisions?

-- Do decisions need to be run by the CEO, or will the CEO step in for exception handling?
+- Do all product decisions need to be run by the CEO, or will the CEO step in for exception handling?

 There’s only one CEO, but there are a lot of ways to make the relationship work